 Maybe I should have used the awareness on my Wearables post to put forward only stuff about Wearable computing.
-From a purely business-driven perspective that may be the right thing.
+From a purely business-driven perspective that may have been the right thing.

-Another interesting option: There are highly active groups of people who dwell in every detail of their passion — examples include CrossFit, Tesla or the Keto diet.
-But the one with the biggest following is Apple.
+Another interesting option: There are highly active groups of people who dwell in every detail of their passion — examples include Liverpool F. C., CrossFit, Tesla or the Keto diet.
+One with one of the biggest followings is Apple.

 The unquestionable king among the Apple universe of writers is John Gruber, but he links out regularly and often.
 A strong force with 100,000 daily pageviews and an active community.
 (There is a reason the term “fireballed” got coined.)